 Does my genotype affect the likelihood that I’ll develop cirrhosis or liver cancer?

 Possibly.
 Some research suggests that people who are infected with HCV genotype 1 (particularly those with subtype 1b) have a greater incidence of cirrhosis than those infected with other genotypes.
 Regardless of whether this observation is true, the recommended management plan doesn’t change significantly.

 The progression of liver damage is slow.
 It often happens over decades.
 So, anyone newly diagnosed HCV should be assessed for liver damage.
 Liver damage is an indication for therapy.

 The risk of developing liver cancer doesn’t appear to be related to HCV genotype.
 In chronic HCV infection, hepatocellular carcinoma (liver cancer) only develops once cirrhosis has been established.
 If an infected person is effectively treated before they develop cirrhosis, then the infecting genotype isn’t a factor.

-However, in people who have already developed cirrhosis, there is some data suggesting that genotypes 1b or 3 may increase the risk of cancer.
+However, in people who have already developed cirrhosis, there is some data suggesting that genotypes 1b or 3 may of cancer.
 Screening for liver cancer is recommended for everyone who has HCV with cirrhosis.
 Some doctors recommend more frequent screening for those infected with genotypes 1 and 3.